Chen Zhi (Three Kingdoms): Life

 When Lü Yi, the Prefect of the Masters of Writing (尚書令), died in 251, Liu Shan ordered Chen Zhi to replace him.
 In addition to his appointment as Prefect of the Masters of Writing, Chen Zhi concurrently held the positions of Palace Attendant (侍中) and General Who Guards the Army (鎮軍將軍).
 During this period, Jiang Wei was away on military campaigns against Shu's rival state Wei most of the time therefore he did not regularly attend imperial court sessions.
 Above, Chen Zhi would carry out the Emperor's orders and received Liu Shan's favour while below, he befriended the eunuchs and obtained Huang Hao's support.
 He was trusted and loved by both circles therefore although he ranked lower than the General-in-Chief Jiang Wei in the military hierarchy, he had greater influence and power in politics.
+(Note: As Prefect of the Masters of Writing, Chen Zhi was said to have blocked Pang Tong's son Pang Hong (龐宏) from getting promoted; Pang Hong was known for being frugal, upright and outspoken.
+He later died in office while serving as the Administrator (太守) of Fuling Commandery (涪陵郡).)

-Chen Zhi died in 258, on 28 September.
+Chen Zhi died in 258.
 (Note: According to Chen Zhi's biography in the Sanguozhi, he died in the 1st year of the Jingyao era.
 Furthermore, the volume 7 of the Huayang Guo Zhi recorded that Chen Zhi died on the bingzi day of the 8th month.
 However, his death is put in the segment of the 2nd year of the Jingyao era of Liu Shan's reign.
 Since Chen Shou's account is closer to the historical events and part of the Twenty-Four Histories canon of ancient Chinese history.
 It is considered as a more reliable year of death.)
 Liu Shan shed tears and deeply lamented his death, issued an imperial decree that said: "Chen Zhi managed the affairs of our time.
 His kindness and excellency were a model.
 His capability and solemness were a standard.
 He was in harmony with righteousness and brought benefit to everything.
 His myriad of achievements are brilliantly manifest.
 His life did not reach distantly, and I am grieved by that.
 One who in life has an excellent reputation, should in death be given a beautiful posthumous name.
 Let's honour him with the posthumous title "Marquis Zhong" (忠侯; "loyal marquis")."